 How Much Does Facebook Advertising Cost in 2020?

-Keep reading to learn more about Facebook advertising costs.
-If you want to lower your ad costs on Facebook and improve your social media marketing strategy now, talk with our award-winning strategists.
+If you want to lower your ad costs and improve your social media advertising strategy now, talk with our award-winning strategists.
 With a client retention rate of 91 percent, we are the trusted choice for businesses worldwide.

 Call us at 888-601-5359 or contact us online to learn more about our results-driven strategies!

 Facebook advertising costs, on average, $0.97 per click and $7.19 per 1000 impressions.
 Ad campaigns focused on earning likes or app downloads can expect to pay $1.07 per like and $5.47 per download, on average.